for garnish (optional):

 Using a tiny teaspoon, place some caviar on each bread slice, spreading it gently, without crushing the eggs, to cover the bread.

-Either serve the canapés ungarnished, or top some of them with a couple of thin tips of chives, a tiny piece of lemon slice or a dill sprig, or pipe on top tiny dots of smetana or crème fraîche that has been whipped similar to whipped cream, to give it a firm consistency.
+Either serve the canapés ungarnished, or top some of them with a couple of thin tips of chives, a tiny piece of lemon slice or a dill sprig, or pipe on top tiny dots of smetana or crème fraîche that has been whipped similarly to whipped cream, to give it a firm consistency.

 Serve the caviar canapés as appetizers, perhaps accompanied with some good-quality, genuine champagne as the choice beverage.